parrisma/gmcp/docs/SCRIPTS.md

 # Scripts

-This directory contains utility scripts for managing the gplot application.
+This directory contains utility scripts for managing the gofr-plot application.

 ## Available Scripts